eye-division/madiacharya/_sculpture/2-current-2.md

 main_image_path: /assets/images/089 screen copy.jpg
 images:
   - image_path: /assets/images/093 screen copy.jpg
-    image_title: Here to Stay (1)
+    image_title: Here to Stay
     image_description: >-
-      Here to Stay is new small scale sculpture, part of a series which explores the non decaying nature of plastic polluting our oceans.
+      This is new small scale sculpture, part of a series which explores the non decaying nature of plastic polluting our oceans.
 The ornate Asian textile patterns and painted sections within this work are also a reminder of the right to remain, highlighting the value and contribution of the diverse cultures around us.

       Materials: Found plastic, textiles, acrylic paint, Dimensions: W22 H22 D13 cm